AThevon/Amadeus/README.md

 Features that will be in this project :

 - Front-end :
+  - Stylize with Tailwind CSS
   - Pages-navigation system
   - Artist and mixtape sections

 <br>

 - Back-end :
-  - MongoDB is used for storing information about artists and mixtape
+  - MongoDB is used for storing informations about artists and mixtapes
   - CRUD Api
   - Fetching with Axios